Labour calls for police probe into claims MP Mark Menzies misused campaign funds

 Speaking to Times Radio on Thursday, Defence Secretary Grant Shapps suggested Mr Menzies is “potentially somebody who is quite troubled”.

-Liberal Democrat deputy leader Daisy Cooper said it was “frankly appalling” that the Conservative Party had been aware of the allegations for more than three months.
+Liberal Democrat deputy leader Daisy Cooper said it is “frankly appalling” that the Conservative Party had been aware of the allegations for more than three months.

 “When our national security faces threats on many fronts, it is deeply concerning that some MPs are so open to traps, threats and manipulations,” she said.